sighingnow/jekyll-gitbook/_pages/Analyzer.md

 11. Save the report as `3.2_AAR_RT_AgentState` in your folder and click `Preview`.

-12. Notice that the **#Total** count for each agent is “5”.
+12. Notice that the **#Total** count for each agent is “7”.

-    - This is because each agent is a multi-channel agent (with Total 5 channels, 1 voice, and 4 Digital ones).
+    - This is because each agent is a multi-channel agent (with total 7 channels, 1 voice, and 6 Digital ones).
-    - In this case we want to capture data for `Telephony channel` only so let’s add a Channel Filter for Telephony.
+    - In this case, we want to capture data for `Telephony channel` only so let’s add a Channel Filter for Telephony.
-    - Go Back to the report edit mode and Add Filter with Channel Type as Telephony.
+    - Go back to the report edit mode and add `Filter` with Channel Type as Telephony.

-13. Save the visualization and click on Preview to run it again.
+13. Save the visualization and click on `Preview` to run it again.

 14. We are still missing below asks: